Listen to this article

 #Step 4 – USA Last Entry Status (i94)

 This is the most important step where you provide your most recent i94 information.

-- If you visited any of the US land border, then you will have a paper i94 issued by CBP.
-This i94 will also be available online on CBP website.
+- If you visited any of the US land borders, then you will have a paper i94 issued by CBP.
+This i94 will also be available online on the CBP website.

 #Step 5 – My Contact

 We suggest entering the same address as you wrote on your EAD i765 application form.

 If you have changed your address after filing the i765 application and then filled AR-11 form to inform the USCIS, then use the new address here.